 In the meantime, friends and neighbors prompted the Wrights to sell some "good old-fashioned milk" from their pasture-fed cows.
 After over a year of building, remodeling and installing machinery, David bottled the first Wright Dairy milk of this century in February 2000, and the Wright Dairy Store opened its doors to the community.
 With natural quality and good taste, Wright Dairy whole milk and buttermilk were instant hits.
 Homemade ice cream, chocolate milk and low-fat milk soon followed.
 Amish butter, cheese and canned goods became standard store items.

-Many friends and neighbors, now customers, prompted the Wrights to open up the farm to the public, with tours.
+Teachers, friends and neighbors, now customers, asked the Wrights to open the farm to the public with tours.
 So, from May 2001 through June 2007, the family and employees hosted Wright Dairy Farm Tours.
+Buss loads of children and adults were taught farming basics and the importance of eating clean food, all while having an enormous amount of fun on hay rides, in the petting zoo, and in the tour barn on bleachers learning how a real cow is milked.
 Enlisting the help of all family members made this possible.
-Milton and Ruth Wright always offered a hand on tour days, sporting their "Grand-daddy" and "Grand-mother" nametags.
+Milton and Ruth Wright were always on hand, sporting their "Grand-daddy" and "Grand-mother" nametags.

 With the passing of the first generation, and the dispersal of the second generation to become doctors and to own their own businesses, David and Leianne, and their two children, Henry and Lydia (now out of college) have closed the store and discontinued tours.
 The bottling and ice cream machines were sold and the rooms were turned into a butter processing room and a cheese processing room.
 They no wmake the finest cheeses, pure and simple, that you can purchase.